Swann's Point Plantation Site

-After Bacon's Rebellion (1676) the King's Commissioners sent to Virginia in investigate the "troubles" held their proceedings at Swann's Point.
-It was here, then, that petitions were heard complaining of the conduct of William Hartwell, captain of Governor Berkeley's guard, in the suppression of the rebellion.
+After Bacon's Rebellion (1676) the King's Commissioners sent to Virginia to investigate the "troubles" held their proceedings at Swann's Point.
+It was here, then, that petitions were heard complaining of excesses during the rebellion's suppression, including by William Hartwell, captain of Governor Berkeley's guard.
+Samuel Swann inherited the property from his father, and represented the area in the House of Burgesses several times, but ultimately moved to North Carolina.
+By 1692, a ferry based here crossed the James River to Jamestown, since Samuel Swann's half-brother Thomas Swann Jr. complained to the General Court that he had not been paid for carrying parties of Weyanoke, Appomatock and Maherin native Americans to the colonial capital.

-Swann's Point was sold by the son of Col. Thomas Swann in 1706 to John Joseph Jackman, the plantation was purchased in turn from Jackman in 1709 by Major George Marable who three months later sold the plantation to his brother-in-law, John Hartwell.
-Upon his death in 1714, Swann's Point passed to John Hartwell's daughter, Elizabeth, then a minor.
-When she later married Richard Cocke of Henrico County they made their residence at Swann's Point.
+In 1706, Thomas Swann Jr. sold Swann's Point to John Joseph Jackman.
+Three years later, Jackman sold it to Major George Marrable, who three months later sold the plantation to his brother-in-law, John Hartwell.
+Hartwell died in 1714, and his minor daughter Elizabeth inherited Swann's Point when she came of age.
+She later married Richard Cocke of Henrico County, and the couple resided at Swann's Point.
 It remained in the Cocke family for several generations and was the birthplace of General John Hartwell Cocke who later became associated with Bremo in Fluvanna County.
+During the American Civil War, it was shelled by federal troops and later held an important telegraph line often cut by Confederates.

-In the mid-1900s, the plantation was purchased by state Sen. Garland Gray, who used it as a summer home until the manor house was destroyed by fire.
-Later, Gray, who was one of the wealthiest men in Virginia and owned tens of thousands of acres of land bet the Swann's Point property on game of cards and lost.
+In the mid-1900s, the plantation state Sen. Garland Gray, purchased the manor house and used it as a summer home until it was destroyed by fire.
+Later, Gray, who was one of the wealthiest men in Virginia and owned tens of thousands of acres of land bet the Swann's Point property on the game of cards and lost.
 True to his word he transferred the property to the winner.

-The site which contains 17th century graves was listed on the National Register of Historic Places in 1975.
+The site which contains 17th-century graves was listed on the National Register of Historic Places in 1975.
 A portion of the Swann's Point area was donated by the owners to the National Park Service in 1974 to forestall the construction of a bridge across the James River to the area.